AI Marking and Feedback: A Teacher's Guide [2026]Teacher using AI-powered marking tools to provide feedback on student work

 1. Trusting AI grades for reporting.
 AI-generated marks should never go directly into a markbook without teacher verification.
 A tool that gives a Year 10 essay 18/30 may be broadly right, but the difference between 16 and 20 can determine a predicted grade.
 Only use AI marks for formative purposes.

-2. Giving pupils raw AI feedback.
+2. Giving learners raw AI feedback.
 Unreviewed AI feedback can be confusing, contradictory or inappropriate.
-A pupil who receives "Your analysis lacks depth" without further explanation is no better off than receiving no feedback at all.
+A learner who receives "Your analysis lacks depth" without further explanation is no better off than receiving no feedback at all.
 Always review before sharing.

 3. Using the wrong tool for the task.
 Running a creative writing portfolio through a grammar checker does not constitute marking.
 Match the tool to the assessment objective.
 Grammar tools check grammar.
 They do not assess imagination, voice or narrative craft.